rolando-anton/packer-disposable-windows/README.md

+# Using Packer to create Disposable Windows VMs

 This is a Packer project to generate Windows Evaluation images to use on test/dev/hack/IR_labs and the idea is to have these images as a target for configuration manager solutions like Ansible to configure, for this I have another project I been working that I plan to share after this post.

 The current coverage for hypervisors/clouds is the following:act